 The protection of customer, employee and company data is also critical to the Corporation's business.
-The regulatory environment in Canada surrounding information security and privacy is increasingly demanding, with the frequent imposition of new and constantly changing requirements.
-A significant breach of customer, employee or company data could attract a substantial amount of media attention, damage customer relationships and the Corporation's reputation and result in fines or lawsuits.
+The regulatory environment in Canada surrounding information security and privacy is increasingly demanding, with the frequent imposition of new and changing requirements.
+Certain legislation requires documents to be securely destroyed to avoid identity theft and inadvertent disclosure of confidential and sensitive information.
+A significant breach of customer, employee or company data could attract a substantial amount of media attention, damage the Corporation's customer relationships and reputation and result in lost revenue, fines or lawsuits.
 In addition, an increasing number of countries have introduced and/or increased enforcement of comprehensive privacy laws or are expected to do so.
-The continued emphasis on information security, as well as increasing concerns about government surveillance, may lead customers to request additional measures to enhance security and/or assume higher liability under the Corporation's contracts.
+The continued emphasis on information security, as well as increasing concerns about government surveillance, may lead customers to request the Corporation to take additional measures to enhance security and/or assume higher liability under the Corporation's contracts.
 As a result of legislative initiatives and customer demands, the Corporation may have to modify its operations to further improve data security.
 Any such modifications may result in increased expenses and operational complexity and adversely affect the Corporation's reputation, business, financial condition and results of operations.

 Additionally, the Corporation's information technology systems may incorporate the use of artificial intelligence (commonly referred to as AI) and the development of such capabilities remains ongoing.
 Although the Corporation has implemented a policy with respect to its employees' use of AI tools, AI presents risks, challenges and unintended consequences that could affect its adoption, and therefore the Corporation's business.
 Al algorithms and training methodologies may be flawed.
 The use of AI to support business operations of the Corporation, its partners, vendors, suppliers, contractors or others carries inherent risks related to data privacy and cyber-security, such as intended, unintended or inadvertent transmission of proprietary or sensitive information, as well as challenges related to implementing and maintaining AI tools, including the development and maintenance of appropriate datasets for such support.
 Dependence on AI to make certain business decisions without adequate safeguards may introduce additional operational vulnerabilities by producing inaccurate outcomes or other unintended results, based on flaws or deficiencies in the underlying data.
-Further, Al tools or software may rely on data sets to produce derivative work which may contain content subject to licence, copyright, patent or trademark protection or sensitive personal information and can produce outputs that infringe intellectual property rights or compromise privacy of individuals or organizations, raising concerns about data privacy.
-As Al is an emerging technology for which the legal and regulatory landscape is not fully developed, including potential liability for breaching intellectual property or privacy rights or laws, new laws and regulations applicable to AI initiatives remain uncertain and the Corporation's obligation to comply with such laws could entail significant costs, negatively affect the Corporation's business or limit the Corporation's ability to incorporate certain AI capabilities into its operations.
+Further, AI tools or software may rely on data sets to produce derivative work which may contain content subject to licence, copyright, patent or trademark protection or sensitive personal information and can produce outputs that infringe intellectual property rights or compromise privacy of individuals or organizations, raising concerns about data privacy.
+As AI is an emerging technology for which the legal and regulatory landscape is not fully developed, including potential liability for breaching intellectual property or privacy rights or laws, new laws and regulations applicable to AI initiatives remain uncertain and the Corporation's obligation to comply with such laws could entail significant costs, negatively affect the Corporation's business or limit the Corporation's ability to incorporate certain AI capabilities into its operations.